AntonFagerberg/rackla/README.md

 Rackla is an open source framework for building API gateways.
 When we say API gateway, we mean to proxy and potentially enhance the communication by transforming the data sent between servers and HTTP clients (such as browsers).
 The communication can be enhanced by throwing away unnecessary data, concatenating multiple requests into a single request or converting the data between different formats.
 You can also use this to change existing APIs so that they work in a different way, or you can merge any amount of existing APIs into a single new one.

 You can asynchronously execute multiple HTTP-requests and transform them in any way you want.
-The results, encapsulated in the `Rackla` struct, can be transformed with well known functions such as `map`, `flat_map` and `reduce`.
+The results, encapsulated in the `Rackla` type, can be transformed with well known functions such as `map`, `flat_map` and `reduce`.
 By using Elixir, you can express your new API end-points as pipelines which start with requests that are piped in to a transforming function and finally piped into a response.

 Rackla utilizes [Plug](https://github.com/elixir-lang/plug) to expose new end-points and communicate with clients over HTTP.
 Internally, it uses [Hackney](https://github.com/benoitc/hackney) to make HTTP requests and [Poison](https://github.com/devinus/poison) for dealing with JSON.
 A big thank you to everyone involved in these projects!